apache/couchdb-documentation/src/couchapp/views/joins.rst

 approach, we need two requests: a ``GET`` request to the post document, and a ``GET`` request to the view that returns all comments for the post.

 That is okay, but not quite satisfactory.
-Just imagine you wanted to added threaded comments: you'd now need an additional fetch per comment.
+Just imagine you wanted to add threaded comments: you'd now need an additional fetch per comment.
 What we'd probably want then would be a way to join the blog post and the various comments together to be able to retrieve them with a single HTTP request.